 Not only does a regular phone call keep them in the loop, tech-savvy adults may enjoy using FaceTime or Skype to watch grandkids decorate the tree, open gifts or read a bedtime story.
 They get to be a part of the experience.

-Senger also points out that there are professional services as well as church groups that can visit older adults regularly for coffee, games, lunch, Bible studies or caroling.
-Check to see if their community has a senior center or if Parks and Recreation offers events catered to older adults.
+There are professional services as well as church groups that can visit older adults regularly for coffee, games, lunch, Bible studies or caroling.
+Check to see if their community has a senior center or if a city parks and recreation department offers events catered to older adults.
 Give movie tickets or restaurant gift cards — something they can truly enjoy and use.